 Electromark has been selling Metalphoto® into the electrical utility market space for over 15 years.

-I’m still surprised however that confusion exists about what applications it suits, and where its’ unique features make it better than other options.
+Surprisingly, some confusion exists about what applications it suits, and where its’ unique features make it better than other options.

 In this blog, I’ll break down the main attributes of Metalphoto, relate them to application use, and hopefully clear up some of the misunderstandings.